 It may seem like you’ll be working on many things, but coming up with a sound strategy will be the key to the success of your project.
 You need to remember that coming up with a video production strategy is not different from building a plan for other marketing campaigns.

 You may have to look at your previous video production campaigns to get more insights.
 Experts in the industry may also give you more insights into what you should do.

 Next, come up with a video production brief.
 The brief provides extensive details about the entire production journey.
 This is supposed to prevent guesswork and unnecessary mistakes.

 Your brief must include the following information:

 The creative brief will also identify the type of video that you are planning to shoot.
-The main video types are commercials, branding videos, and explainer videos.
+The main video types are commercials, branding videos, training videos and explainer videos.
 A commercial video is used to promote sales, a branding video is used to increase brand awareness, and an explainer video is used to explain a certain issue to the viewers.
 Keep in mind that each of these video types is shot in a different way.

 When you are trying to understand your audience better, it will be best if you put yourself in their shoes.
 Look for feedback that pinpoints the current issues of your target audience.